xdevplatform/account-activity-dashboard/README.md

     https://your.app.domain/webhook/twitter
     ```

-6. Take note of the deployed URL, revisit your apps.twitter.com **Settings** page, and add the following URL values as whitelisted Callback URLs:
+6. Take note of the deployed URL, revisit your developer.twitter.com Apps **Settings** page, and add the following URL values as whitelisted Callback URLs:

     ```text
     http(s)://your.app.domain/callbacks/addsub